The Summer Bridge Program

 Financial Assistance to Participate in the Summer Bridge Program

 Funding may be available to cover the costs of housing, meals and textbooks.
-Funding is limited and is awarded to students who have:
+Keep

-- Completed Summer 2021 Housing application to live on campus
+- Complete the Summer 2022 Housing application to live on campus

 Frequently Asked Questions

 You are invited to be a part of the Summer Bridge Program because you did not qualify

 for regular admission into Clayton State University.
 Your scores in one area of the